List of Major League Baseball career records

 In Major League Baseball (MLB), records play an integral part in evaluating a player's impact on the sport.
 Holding a career record almost guarantees a player eventual entry into the Baseball Hall of Fame because it represents both longevity and consistency over a long period of time.

 Batting records (1875–present)

-Josh Gibson, who played 510 games in the Negro League, holds the record for highest batting average, slugging percentage, and on-base plus slugging in a career.
+Josh Gibson, who played 638 games in the Negro Leagues, holds the record for highest batting average, slugging percentage, and on-base plus slugging in a career.

 Barry Bonds holds the career home run and single-season home run records.

 Ichiro Suzuki collected 262 hits in 2004, breaking George Sisler's 84-year-old record for most hits in a season.